namurphy/uv-tutorial/README.md

 located at `.venv/bin/python` relative to the current directory.

 > [!NOTE]
-> The virtual environment will need to be re-activated if we open a new terminal.
+> The virtual environment needs to be re-activated if we open a new terminal.

 > [!TIP]
 > To avoid having to manually activate our default environment,